PTC-Education/UR3-Analytics/README.md

 ![robot](./images/UR_singlePos.PNG)

 ## Setup

 <li>Getting Started</li>

-To do this exercise, you need access to:
+To do this exercise, you need:
     <ol>
-    <li>A computer running Windows 10.</li>
+    <li>Thingworx Kepware installed.</li>
     <li>Access to a Thingworx instance.</li>
     <li>A UR robot</li>
     </ol>